marcus67/little_brother/README.md

 to monitor and limit the play time of (young) children.
 It is designed as a client server application running on several hosts and combining playing time spent across these hosts, but it also works on a standalone host.

-When the application determines that a user has exceeded her play time, it will terminate the configured process.
+When the application determines that a user has exceeded her play time, it will terminate the running process.
 Usually, the user will get several spoken notifications (using the [LittleBrotherTaskbar](https://github.com/marcus67/little_brother_taskbar)) before she is actually kicked out so that she can log out gracefully in time.